J. R. Tavai: Tennessee Titans

 After going unselected in the 2015 NFL draft, Tavai signed with the Tennessee Titans on May 11, 2015.
-On September 5, he was waived for final roster cuts.
-On November 11, 2015, he was signed to the practice squad.
-On December 12, 2015, he was promoted to the active roster.
-In his first season with the Titans he played in four games and contributed with three defensive tackles, a quarterback sack and forced fumble.
-On September 2, 2016, he was released by the Titans as part of final roster cuts.
-He was signed to the practice squad on December 6, 2016.
+On September 5, he was waived by Tennessee as a part of final roster cuts.
+On November 11, Tavai was re-signed to the team's practice squad.
+On December 12, he was promoted to the active roster.
+In his first season with the Titans, Tavai played in four games and contributed with three defensive tackles, one sack, and a forced fumble.

+On September 2, 2016, Tavai was released by the Titans as a part of final roster cuts.
+He was re–signed to the team's practice squad on December 6.

 Ottawa Redblacks

 On January 3, 2018, it was announced that Tavai had signed with the Ottawa Redblacks.
 Over two seasons, he played in 22 regular season games, recording 57 defensive tackles, eight special teams tackles, seven sacks and four forced fumbles.

 BC Lions

 Upon entering free agency on February 11, 2020, Tavai signed with the BC Lions to a one-year contract.
 Following the cancelled 2020 season he signed a one-year contract extension on January 12, 2021.
 In his first season with the Lions Tavai played in nine games and recorded 15 defensive tackles, three special teams tackles, two quarterback sacks and one forced fumble.
 Following the 2021 season he was not re-signed by the Lions and became a fee agent in February 2022.